lovetoys/lovetoys/README.md

 #### System:draw()
 This method is going to be called by the engine every draw.

-#### System:onAddEntity(entity)
+#### System:onAddEntity(entity, group)
 - **entity** (Entity) - The entity added
+- **group** (String) - The group the entity was added to

 Overwrite this method in your system if you want to react when new entities are added to it.
+Override this method if you want to react to the addition of entities.
+This will get called once for each group the entity gets added to.
+If you return no groups from `System:requires()`, `group` will be `nil` and the callback will only get called once.

 #### System:onRemoveEntity(entity, group)
 - **entity** (Entity) - The entity that was removed